//this is the mailchimp popup form //ShareThis code for sharing images

 An employment quota is a system in which a percentage of minority groups get hired into the company.
 It aims to increase their representation and remove discriminatory hiring practices.
 Unfortunately, this practice isn't always the best.

-Is Diversity Hiring Legal?
+Is DEI Hiring Legal?

 Hiring practices for diversity are legal as long as companies properly conduct their recruitment strategies.
 That means reducing any form of unconscious bias from your hiring approaches as much as possible.